ragebflame/enControl/README.md

 This is a Python script which interacts with an energenie pi-mote using a flask api.
 This will allow you to turn sockets on & off with rest requests.

-**Updated -** Now using Redis in order to queue requests to the GPIO module.
-This is slightly slower, but prevents requests getting lost.
-(Currently in dev branch)

 ### Why you ask

 I had the hardware, and I needed an easy way to call the sockets from a [Home Assistant](https://www.home-assistant.io/) instance on a separate machine.

-### Why Redis also

-I have integrated Alexa with my Home assistant instance.
-These voice commands send requests all at once, So some request queueing was needed.

 ## Okay cool! let's get started